SoftCircuits/CommandLineParser/Readme.md

 Install-Package SoftCircuits.CommandLineParser
 ```

-The `CommandLine` class is a lightweight class library that makes it easy to parse a desktop application's command-line into any number of arguments.
+CommandLineParser is a lightweight class library that makes it easy to parse a desktop application's command-line into any number of arguments.

-The code distinguishes between arguments and flag arguments (or flags).
+The code distinguishes between arguments and flag arguments (also called flags or switches).
 The difference between the two is that a flag argument is an argument immediately preceded by a hypen (-) or forward slash (/).
-A flag argument is sometimes called a switch and is normally used to enable or disable an application setting.
+Flag argument are normally used to enable or disable an application setting.

 The code also supports extended arguments.
 Extended arguments appear after an argument or flag argument and use a colon (:) as a delimiter.
 Consider the following argument:

 `-log:off`

-If extended arguments are enabled, the argument is "log".
-It's a flag argument because it was preceded with a hyphen.
-And "off" is the extended argument.
+If extended arguments are enabled, the argument is "log", it's a flag argument because it was preceded with a hyphen, and "off" is the extended argument.
 If extended arguments are not enabled, the argument would be "log:off".
-Extended arguments are enabled from the arguments passed to the `CommandLine` constructor.
+Extended arguments are enabled via an argument passed to the `CommandLine` constructor.

-Any argument, flag or extended argument can be enclosed in single or double quotes, providing support for arguments that contain whitespace or other special characters.
+Any argument, flag argument, or extended argument can be enclosed in single or double quotes, providing support for arguments that contain whitespace or other special characters.
+(In the case of flag arguments, the hyphen or forward slash must not be enclosed in quotes.)

-**IMPORTANT:** Note that the first argument is always ignored.
+**IMPORTANT:** Note that the first argument is always discarded.
 This is because `Environment.CommandLine` always includes the application name (with or without a full path) as the first item on the command line.
-If you obtain the command line from somewhere else, you'll need to ensure it follows this same standard, or else add a placeholder application name at the start of the command line.
+If you obtain the command line from somewhere else, you'll need to ensure it follows this same convention, or add a placeholder application name at the start of your command line.

 # Usage